|About Causes Symptoms Diagnosis Treatment|

 Addressing the underlying cause will be necessary to prevent future occurrences.
 Increase water consumption to dilute the urine and feed a canned or raw diet as this contains a higher amount of water than dry food.

 - Dissolving crystals: If your cat has urinary crystals, your veterinarian can prescribe a prescription diet such as Hills c/d or s/d to dissolve them and maintain urine pH.

 - Surgery to remove stones (cystomy): Uroliths which are too large to be dissolved or flushed out will need surgical removal.

 Once the stones have been removed, they will be sent off to determine the type and a culture will be performed to determine what (if any) bacteria are also present so the most suitable antibiotic can be prescribed.

-Perineal urethrostomy: For cats who have repeat blockages a perineal urethrostomy will be performed.
-This involves surgery to create a new urethral opening.
+- Perineal urethrostomy: This surgery is necessary for cats who have repeat blockages.
+It involves surgery to create a new urethral opening.